'Moscow Rules': How The CIA Operated Under The Watchful Eye Of The KGB

 She would place a fake log with messages inside.
 He would show up an hour later and drop a rusty can or an old, oily glove.
 Tucked inside was film of top secret documents he'd photographed with a miniature camera.

 Peterson never met him.
-And she never saw those photos — but U.S. presidents did.
+And she never saw those photos, but U.S. presidents did.

 "We just knew that we were picking up gold off the street," said Peterson, now retired and living in Wilmington, N.C.